Seaside, Florida — A Perfectly Pastel Beach Town

 What better way to toast the day away in style than with a cocktail in hand while enjoying an ocean view from a rooftop bar?
 This beach town has an array of hopping hubs to visit and enjoy a drink (or three) while the sun sets over the tranquil waters of Seaside.

-One of these rooftop bars by the beach is Bud & Alley’s Roof Deck Bar, where fun meets alcohol-infused, libations.
-Order the Bee’s Knees, made with champagne and a hint of lavender, to get your buzz on.
+One of these rooftop bars by the beach is Bud & Alley’s Roof Deck Bar, where fun meets alcohol-infused libations.
+Order the Key Lime Martini or Bud & Alley’s Rum Punch to get your buzz on during happy hour while you watch the sunset.

 Near this bar, you’ll find one of the historical staples of this small town.
 The Seaside Post Office is sure to be one of the most delightful postal buildings you’ll ever lay eyes on.
 Since its construction in 1985, the whitewashed building has been a treasure of this community.